 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Next plc reported total carbon emissions of approximately 2,206,463,000 kg CO2e globally, with significant contributions from Scope 1, Scope 2, and Scope 3 emissions.
-Specifically, Scope 1 emissions were about 43,404,000 kg CO2e, while Scope 2 emissions totalled approximately 43,323,000 kg CO2e.
-The majority of emissions stemmed from Scope 3, amounting to around 2,119,736,000 kg CO2e, which includes emissions from capital goods, business travel, and the use of sold products.
-Next has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 55% by FY2030 from a FY2017 baseline.
-Additionally, the company targets a 40% reduction in Scope 3 emissions per million GBP of sales, as well as a 40% reduction in emissions from the indirect use of sold products, both by FY2030 from a FY2020 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Next's proactive approach to managing its carbon footprint reflects its commitment to sustainability and responsible retailing in the UK and beyond.
+In 2023, Next plc reported total carbon emissions of approximately 2,206,463,000 kg CO2e globally, with emissions broken down into Scope 1, Scope 2, and Scope 3 categories.
+Specifically, Scope 1 emissions were about 43,404,000 kg CO2e, while Scope 2 emissions totalled approximately 43,323,000 kg CO2e (location-based).
+The majority of emissions stemmed from Scope 3, which accounted for around 2,119,736,000 kg CO2e.
+Next has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 55% by FY2030 from a FY2017 base year.
+Additionally, the company targets a 40% reduction in Scope 3 emissions per million GBP of sales, as well as a 40% reduction in emissions from the indirect use of sold products, both by FY2030 from a FY2020 base year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Next plc is actively working towards significant emissions reductions, demonstrating a commitment to sustainability and climate action within the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents